SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 For example, a `user` Model could be extended into a `superuser` Model, an `active_user` Model, and an `admin_user` Model, or whatever your application requires.
 Any behavior common with the parent can be reused or overridden, and new actions can be added to work with any subset of the relevant fields.
 A powerful feature of extended Models is the ability to add filters to ensure that only entities with the correct charateristics can be modified by the extended object, eliminating a whole class of bugs.

+Furthermore you can use hooks to supply actions which Model performs at certain times, such as afterLoad or beforeSave.

 In Agile Toolkit, best practice for adding new functionality generally involves extending existing code rather than refactoring the original object.
 The parent Model and its tests remain intact and classes using the parent continue to work  correctly.
 The new functionality is encapsulated in the extended Model and can be tested separately.
-There's a clean separation of concerns.
+There's a clean separation of concerns highly suitable for Agile development and clearly implementing our [Testability](/TODO) principle.

 The combination of Model Composability, Model Extendability and the ability to inject reusable business logic into Models with Controllers (as explained below) helps ensure that your Toolkit Models will remain lean, agile and reliable.

 ## What Is A View In Agile Toolkit?

-In many MVC frameworks the View is defined as the complete response.
+In many MVC frameworks the View is defined as the complete response to a requested URL.

-In Agile Toolkit a View is any component that uses the Agile Toolkit template engine  to generate output in HTML, XML, JSON or other response format.

-The reason for this difference is our focus on [Composability](/TODO) &ndash; building complex Views from simpler View components.

-So for an HTML request a View can be:
+In Agile Toolkit a View is an object capable of rendering itself, typically into HTML.
+Instead of having one View/Template per page, you can now have as many as you wish.

 * **A low-level component** such as a button, a dropdown menu or a search box
 * **A composite component** such as a form or multi-featured grid composed from low-level View components and simpler composite components.